Use of Licensed Gas Fitters - Licensed Gas Plumber Explained

 Please keep reading for all of the details…

-All states and territories require the use of a licensed gas fitter for all gas related work, including both LPG and natural gas.
+All states and territories require the use of a licensed gas fitter or licensed gas plumber for all gas related work, including both LPG and natural gas.

 Do not attempt to do gas work yourself or to use a tradesperson who does not have specialist gas training and a specific gas fitter license.